mechanomi/hunting-unicorns/README.md

 ## Contributing

 Have experience hunting unicorns?
 Tried something in this guide that didn't work or could be improved?
 We want your contribution!
 Open an issue or send a PR.

+## License

+Copyright 2016, Noah Slater and contributors.
+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).